2016 'Firebelle' Napa Valley

 LARKMEAD!!
 Collectors!
 Level up your stash with this gem.
 If you’re like us, you’ve been seeking moments of blissful respite this year by cherry-picking some of the more outstanding wines from your collection.
 Well here’s one you NEED in your YOLO, drink with abandon, live your best life rotation.

 HUGE scores – like 4 in the 94-96 range.
-And of course, best price in the country - who else can bring you a rockstar wine like this for 42% off?!!
+And of course, best price in the country - BY FAR!
+Who else can bring you a rockstar wine like this for 42% off?!!

-Wait, hold the press!
-As if all that wasn’t enough pizzazz, THIS fresh teaser just hit our inbox from the UPCOMING Wine Spectator: “Sitting in the Lark Room and Gallery at Larkmead Vineyards in Calistoga, Calif., winemaker Dan Petroski is surrounded by old bottles, artifacts and ephemera from the winery’s 125 years of history.
+Wine Spectator just wrote: “Sitting in the Lark Room and Gallery at Larkmead Vineyards in Calistoga, Calif., winemaker Dan Petroski is surrounded by old bottles, artifacts and ephemera from the winery’s 125 years of history.
 They’re a glimpse into Napa’s past, but Petroski is focused on Larkmead’s future… His goal is to reposition Larkmead to stand shoulder-to-shoulder with the seminal Cabernet estates in Napa Valley… Results of recent Wine Spectator blind tastings point to Petroski’s success, with all of the Larkmead Cabernets and the Merlot blend Firebelle earning outstanding scores.”